INM shareholders to vote on sale on June 26th

 Photograph: Eric Luke/The Irish Times

-Independent News and Media shareholders will vote on the scheme to sell the company to Mediahaus for €145.6 million on June 26th.
+Independent News and Media shareholders will vote on the scheme to sell the company to Mediahuis for €145.6 million on June 26th.

 In addition to approval at the scheme meeting, shareholders will be asked to approve a series of other measures at an extraordinary general meeting held on the same date.
 Both meetings will take place at the Carlton Hotel at Dublin Airport.